5 min reading time

 The potential benefits of employee training programs are apparent, but how do you actually create an effective program for your employees?
 Here are 6 tips that will help you on your way.

-- What training documents do we give our new hires and employees?
+- What onboarding/training documents do we give our new hires and employees?

-- Are their issues/problems within your business that training can address?
+- Are there issues/problems within your business that training can address?

 - What resources are available to employees?

 - What learning and development are already taking place?

 - What feedback have employees given in regards to knowledge gaps or training needs?

 - How can your business support career development and upskilling?